soffes/blog/published/2012-01-23-uitableviewcell-silly-magic/uitableviewcell-silly-magic.markdown

 ---
-title: UITableViewCell Silly Magic
+tags:
+- development
-categories: development ios
+- ios
 ---

+# UITableViewCell Silly Magic

 Ever had a `UITableViewCell`'s `imageView` not update when you set it's `image` in a callback or block?
 It's amazingly frustrating.
 I usually end up going over and over the code to make sure it sets it on the main thread, the image isn't `nil`, the image view is on the screen, etc, etc.